 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 The Takeaway on Pool Filter Pressure Gauges

-Pool filter pressure gauge is an essential part of your pool’s overall filtration system and the health of your water.
-The pressure gauge provides an indication of how well your filtration system is working and helps identify problems early.
+A pool filter pressure gauge is an essential part of your pool’s overall filtration system and water health.
+The pressure gauge indicates how well your filtration system works and helps identify problems early.

-Understanding that an ideal pressure measurement is specific to your pool set up, you should establish a baseline reading with a fresh pump, clean filter, and clean water.
-Once you know what your standard is, you can check your pressure gauge weekly to determine if the pressure is within normal ranges, too high, or too low.
+Understanding that an ideal pressure measurement is specific to your pool setup, you should establish a baseline reading with a fresh pump, clean filter, and clean water.
+Once you know your standard, you can check your pressure gauge weekly to determine if the pressure is within normal ranges, too high, or too low.